tomhrr/dale/doc/1-2-setup.md

 The tests are written using Perl. `IPC::Run` is the only non-core dependency required for testing: it can be installed by running `cpan IPC::Run`, or by way of the system package manager.

+### Building on OS X

+Internally, the compiler uses the system's C compiler (`cc`) for assembly and linking.
+If the version of LLVM being used produces assembly that can't be handled by the system's compiler, then errors about 'unknown directives' may be seen.
+The easiest way to fix this is to make sure that `cc` maps to a version of `clang` that refers to the same version of LLVM as that set via DLLVM\_CONFIG.
+With Homebrew, this is done like so:

+        brew install llvm --with-clang
+        ln -s /usr/local/Cellar/llvm/{version}/bin/clang /usr/local/bin/cc
+        export PATH=/usr/local/bin:$PATH

+prior to running a build as per the previous instructions.

 ### Hello world